Abandoned Call

 Contact Center (Contact Centre)

 A department or an office that handles customer inquiries from all available channels (voice calls, e-mails, social media, instant messaging).
-Learn about the difference with a call center
+Learn about the difference between a call center and contact center

 Contact Center as a Service (CCaaS)

-A model of software deployment when a company buys technology that is operated by a vendor.
-As a rule, CCaaS is deployed in a cloud but sometimes may be on-premise.
+A model of software deployment where a company buys technology that is operated by a vendor.
+As a rule, CCaaS is deployed in the cloud but sometimes maybe on-premise.
 This is a cost-effective option that enables companies to reduce IT, integration, and support costs.

 Contact Center Quality Assurance